bunkerity/bunkerweb/docs/quickstart-guide.md

     - Set up a PHP-FPM container for your application and mount the folder containing PHP files
     - Use the specific settings `REMOTE_PHP` and `REMOTE_PHP_PATH` as environment variables when starting BunkerWeb

+    If you enable the [multisite mode](/1.5.0-beta/concepts/#integration), you will need to create separate directories for each of your applications.
+Each subdirectory should be named using the first value of `SERVER_NAME`.
+Here is a dummy example :

+    ```
+    www
+    ├── app1.example.com
+    │   └── index.php
+    ├── app2.example.com
+    │   └── index.php
+    └── app3.example.com
+        └── index.php

+    3 directories, 3 files
+    ```

-    We will assume that your PHP files are located into a folder named `www`.
+    We will assume that your PHP apps are located into a folder named `www`.
 Please note that you will need to fix the permissions so BunkerWeb (UID/GID 101) can at least read files and list folders and PHP-FPM (UID/GID 33 if you use the `php:fpm` image) is the owner of the files and folders :

     ```shell
     chown -R 33:101 ./www && \